brugal/wolfcamql/README-ioquake3.txt

 If you've got issues that you aren't sure are worth filing as bugs, or just want to chat: https://discourse.ioquake.org

+## I'm going to fork ioquake3 and do my own thing!
+Please update your fork's README.md to credit the ioquake3 project and inform users what project they're looking at so you get credit for your work.

+Feel free to make a thread on our forums to let people know about your project.
+We're looking forward to hearing about it.

 # Thank You: